LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Install the project and Play the demos

 ## Install the project
-- Download Unity3D  and Create a new project.
-Here is a tutorial for [Unity3D Setup](https://github.com/LixiangZhao98/MeTACAST/blob/master/Assets/my/file/UnitySetup.pdf "Unity Setup").
 - Clone the repo with git lfs installed or download the archive [https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/archive/refs/heads/master.zip "archive") and open the project using Unity (versions equal to/higher than 2019 have been tested).
+- Download Unity3D and open the downloaded project.
+Here is a [tutorial](https://github.com/LixiangZhao98/asset/blob/master/Tutorial/Unity_Setup_General.pdf).

 ## Demo1: Read data, visualize data, calculate density field
 - Demo in `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity`